Application Form and Admissions Policy

 - Admission Number – 180 students

-The deadline for both forms will be 31st October 2017.
+The deadline for both forms was 31st October 2019.

 For further information please contact Mrs E Keegan, Administration Officer at the College.

 Sixth Form Prospectus

 Safeguarding is highly effective in the sixth form.
 Students say that they feel safe and are well prepared for adulthood.

 Students value the specialist support provided by the school's pupil support service.
 The staff in this team pride themselves on seeing every pupil enter the school each day and are vigilant in ensuring that pupils are happy, safe and well cared for.

 Pupils spoke positively about their school.
 They say that they are valued as individuals, are well supported by staff and would recommend the school to others.